Flockler Terms & Conditions

 13.2.
 The above limitations of liability shall not apply to any non-authorised use of the Service or infringement of any intellectual property rights of the Supplier or its licensor(s).

 15.1.
-Customer having a domicile in a member state of the European Union agrees that all disputes arising out of or in connection with this agreement shall be finally settled in the District Court of Helsinki.
+Customer having a domicile in a member state of the European Union agrees that all disputes arising out of or in connection with this agreement shall be finally settled in the District Court of Delaware.